Bellwright: Is It Multiplayer? Co-op, Player Count, and Hosting

 Advertisement

-• The commonly documented limit is up to 4 players in one session.
+• Yes, Bellwright is multiplayer — cooperative, up to 4 players in one shared world (host plus three).

-If that already answers your main question, the next thing to understand is how Bellwright’s co-op is actually accessed and why the hosting model changes how you plan your play sessions.
+If that already answers your main question, the part worth understanding next is the hosting model, because it shapes how you have to schedule your sessions.

 Screenshot from Bellwright